Air Fryer Poached Eggs

 Why You’ll Love This Recipe

-- Air fried poached eggs always come out evenly cooked, completely set on the outside, and beautifully runny on the inside.
+- Evenly and perfectly cooked, every time.
+They are completely set on the outside, and beautifully runny on the inside.
 It’s what egg lovers’ dreams are made of!

-- Say goodbye to babysitting a pot on the stove, hoping you’ll time the cooking just right.
+- No babysitting necessary.
+When you poach eggs in a skillet on the stove, you have to watch them constantly.
 This method of poaching eggs lets you step away while your eggs cook!

 Equipment

 Of course, you’ll need an air fryer!
-Every one is different — check out our favorite air fryers for eating healthy at home if you’re looking for a new one.
+Every one is different — check out our favorite air fryers if you’re looking for a new one.

-You’ll also need oven-safe ramekins that are approximately 3.5-4 inches wide with a 6-8 oz. capacity.
+You’ll also need heat-safe ramekins that are 3.5 to 4 inches wide, with a capacity of 6 to 8 ounces.
 Before cooking, test to see how many ramekins fit in your air fryer basket.

 Ingredients